DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 ## object detection of image

-Object detection happens in the Tensorflow backend of the application.
+Object detection is handled by TensorFlow.
 TensorFlow is an open-source library for numerical computation, and is well known for its use in the fields of machine learning and deep learning [@tensorflow].
 The dataset used by the CNN model is COCO [@coco].

 <<how COCO object detects here>>